Lee Street Garden Project

 4) Shared knowledge can happen moreeasily among those participating in communal gardening.
 It also allows for non gardeners (community members and others) to get a chance to participate and learn more about gardening without a long term commitment.

 5)Donating food is a huge goal for this garden.
 While we as gardeners do want to use the food for ourselves, we feel it is quite likely that there are ways to overproduce and thus have a good surplus to give to those in need of healthy fresh food options.
-The Land

 The property is owned by the daughter of a long time gardener.
 She lets us use the property in return for maintaining the land.
 Last year we tried growing some of her father's tomatoes but didn't have a whole lot of luck.
 But maybe this season will be better!
 The garden area gets full sun most of the day and has some great areas for shade around the sides to keep the gardeners cool.
 There's even some black raspberry bushes growing in the woods.
-The Garden

 The garden itself is about 70'x70' and is tilled into rows and paths for a very easily maintained structure.
 Fencing is in the works right now to protect from the wildlife that is often visiting the area.
 Deer, rabbits, groundhogs, and other critters can be a nuisance so we need to get that done right.